Texting while driving can now get you pulled over in Florida

 Citations begin January 2020.

-A first offense will be punishable by a $30 fine, with a second costing $60.
+A first offense will be punishable by a $30 fine, with a second costing $60 if caught within five years of first infraction.
 Court costs and fees also would apply and points will be added to licenses.

+Police departments across the state have been using social media to remind drivers of the new law.

+The law came to be after five teenagers were struck and killed by a distracted driver along Palmetto Park Road in Boca Raton back in 1996.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.